Analysis of the generalised Aw-Rascle model: Definition of solution and main results

-Having at least uniform $L^1$ bounds for all terms in the weak form of the system \eqref{AR_multi} motivates us to consider it as possible framework for the existence theory.
-However, from Lemma \ref{Lemma:1} and \ref{Lemma:2} it is evident that a suitable a priori bound for $ \vw $ independently from $\vr$ is lacking.
-The $L^p$ uniform bound for $\sqrt{\vr}\vw$ is the maximum we can expect.
-This causes that the nonlinear terms in the momentum equation \eqref{PM2} are difficult to handle, similarly as for the compressible Euler system.
-We therefore look for more generalized notions of solutions than the standard weak solutions.
+As a consequence of the above two lemmas, it is easy to check that all the terms of the system \eqref{AR_multi} are bounded in the sense of distributions.
+The $L^1$ bounds for all terms in the weak formulation of the system \eqref{AR_multi} could allow us to consider it as possible framework for the existence theory.
+However, the Lemmas \ref{Lemma:1} and \ref{Lemma:2} do not provide a-priori bound for $ \vw $ that would be independent of $\vr$.
+Indeed, the $L^p$ bound for $\sqrt{\vr}\vw$ is the maximum we can expect.
+This causes that the nonlinear terms in the momentum equation \eqref{PM2} are difficult to handle, similarly as in the case of the compressible Euler system.
+To bypass this difficulty we employ the notion of Young measures which are tailored to identify the limits in the nonlinear terms.